Staff-Alerts/project/README.md

 1. Create an accessible and intuitive internal interface that:
     1. allows for basic staff data maintenance
     1. allows for the creation and maintenance of message templates
+    1. allows for the creation and maintenance of locations
     1. provides a simple message history
     1. provides a simple contact history
     1. provides a simple audit log